List of Marvel Comics teams and organizations: The Order

-There were two different versions of The Order.
+There were two versions of The Order:

 The Order (Defenders offshoot version)

 This version of The Order is an offshoot of the Defenders formed by Doctor Strange, Hulk, Namor, and Silver Surfer who plotted to conquer the world in order to protect it while they were under Yandroth's curse.

 The Order (Initiative version)

 This version of The Order is California's sanctioned superhero team in the Fifty-State Initiative.